In case you missed it, it turns out I finished Alice and Finch, but didn’t publish the end of it. So, here’s the beginning of the end.

 Artus noticed Alice’s hopeless gaze and whispered, “Grab his hand.
 Gently!”

-Alice slipped his hand into Finch’s.
+Alice slipped her hand into Finch’s.
 He looked at her, surprised, but then pulled himself closer.
 They leaned on each other.

 Finch, now bolstered by his bondsman, said, “Right.
 You’d be surprised what you can remember from such a young age.
 I remember we did a lot together.
 She tried to go to the university, but failed almost every class.
 We used to go together.
 She taught me how to make paper gliders, and paper spinners,” he was lost in memory by now, “We would drop them over the edge of staircases and watch them spin to the ground.
 The bigger ones were better, you know?”